 2. The Ballad of Baby Doe

-Next, we have a piece with a libretto written by John Latouche, a native of Baltimore Maryland and a humorist known to alert the censors.
-Although Giants in the Earth won a Pulitzer for Douglas Moore, this is his most celebrate opera.
-It is also one of the rare operas composed by an American to be a part of the standard repertory.
+Next, we have a piece with a libretto written by John Latouche, a native of Baltimore Maryland and a humorist known to stress out the censors.
+Although Giants in the Earth won a Pulitzer for Douglas Moore, The Ballad of Baby Doe is his most celebrated opera.
+It is also one of the rare operas composed by an American to become a part of the standard repertory.
 It premiered at the Central City Opera in Colorado with Hanya Holm in the directing chair.

-For the 1956, premiered production Dolores Wilson and Leyna Gabriele, both sopranos, took turns performing the lead role.
+This work premiered in 1956.
+Dolores Wilson and Leyna Gabriele, both sopranos, took turns performing the lead role.
 From there it went on to be produced on the East Coast by the New York City Opera in 1958.
 This production was directed by Vladimir Rosing, a Russian living and working in the United States.

-Baby Doe has the most notable arias from the work including “I Knew it Was Wrong”, “Willow Song”, and “Letter Aria.”
+The character Baby Doe has the most notable arias from the work, including “I Knew it Was Wrong,” “Willow Song”, and “Letter Aria.”
 Other vocalists who have portrayed the title character include Elizabeth Futral, Beverly Sills, and Karan Armstrong.

-Falling under the genre of “soap opera”, this one-act piece is a saturation of the standard soap opera notorious for keeping house wives and folks that work from home away from what they should be doing.
+Falling under the genre of “soap opera housewives” this one-act piece is a satire of the standard soap opera notorious for keeping house wives and folks that work from home distracted from what they should be doing.
 This work even comes with faux commercials that are sung by the cast.
 Arnold Sundgaard wrote the libretto for this opera as well and it opened at the Brander Matthews Theater, which used to be on 117th Street.